 I have a confession to make: Fried chicken is the achilles heel of my vegetarian soul.
 I have attempted many times, without any success to be vegetarian all thanks to Katsuhama and their Chicken Katsu.
 No one will ever understand my unsolicited fried chicken cravings and how they began.
 Even as I’m writing, I am gnawing at my jaw just thinking about it.
-I can’t explain it, but there is something I find so satisfying looking at chicken that is grilled, roasted or fried to perfection.
-So much so, I have a picture above my work desk of two perfect pieces of grilled lemon chicken on top of a crop salad I got at Bareburger once.
-Oh yea, already made a review about that.
+I can’t explain but there’s something so satisfying looking at a chicken that is grilled, roasted or fried to perfection.
+So much so, I have a picture above my work desk of two pieces of lemon chicken grilled perfectly on top of a Bareburger crop salad.
+Oh yea, I already wrote a review about that.
 Yea, I know, I’m weird.
 BUT IT’S SO GOOD.
-Crap, I lost track.
+Cwap, I lost track.
 What was I talking about again?
 OH YEA.
 Katsuhama.

 Katsuhama is the meal of Karate champions.
 After a day of long training, my dojo mates and I will head to Katsuhama to devour countless grams of Chicken Katsu and wash it down with pitchers of Sapporo.
 Just so you know, Katsuhama takes breaded chicken to another level.
 If you’re not familiar with Japanese fried chicken, do me a favor and acquaint yourself.
 You’ll be in for a real treat.
 I’m not sure if they use panko or if they create a breadcrumb mixture of their own but their fried chicken is moist, flakey, crispy, and tender.
 Every meal comes with a side of sesame seeds (for grinding) cabbage and miso soup.